cosmic-api/teleport/docs/source/index.rst

 :class:`YesNoMaybe` is a *primitive serializer* as it defines functions to convert data directly to and from JSON.
-Another option is a *wrapper serializer*, which relies on an internal serializer for dealing with JSON and builds on top of it by defining :meth:`inflate` and :meth:`deflate` methods.
+Another option is a *wrapper serializer*, which relies on an internal serializer for dealing with JSON and builds on top of it by defining :meth:`assemble` and :meth:`disassemble` methods.

-The :meth:`inflate` method may be used to perform additional validation that the internal serializer doesn't take care of::
+The :meth:`assemble` method may be used to perform additional validation that the internal serializer doesn't take care of::

     class Suit(BasicWrapper):
         schema = String

         @staticmethod
-        def inflate(datum):
+        def assemble(datum):
             if datum not in ["hearts", "spades", "clubs", "diamonds"]: raise ValidationError("Invalid Suit", datum)
             return datum